 In a Nutshell: Not many 20-somethings can say they financed their entire honeymoon on credit card rewards.
 Jacob and Vanessa did just that, and created their Cash Cow Couple blog as a way to track their financial progress shortly before they were married.
 Today, they teach 70,000 readers how using credit cards wisely can result in rewards such as free hotel stays and high cash back returns, in addition to a wide range of financial tips, tricks, and reviews.
 When it comes to credit as a couple, Jacob suggests selecting the right type of account for your relationship and using multiple cards to earn greater returns.
-He shares his personal approach and top five cards for couples to maximize their rewards together.
+Keep reading as Cash Cow Couple shares the best credit cards for couples.

 Credit card rewards can take many forms, from cash back to gift cards to plane tickets.
 Savvy and responsible credit card use can even land you an entire vacation financed by rewards.

 While many couples have to save for months or years before they’re able to get away together, the Cash Cow Couple has been able to take several vacations on credit card rewards alone.
 The couple’s credit card points even covered their honeymoon in Aruba and a two-week excursion in Thailand.

 Jacob and Vanessa started their blog, Cash Cow Couple, right before they got married to track their financial progress and inspire other couples to take control of their financial future using the credit card and other finance hacks detailed on the blog.
 We recently spoke with Jacob about how he and his wife make the most of their credit card rewards, and how other couples can do the same.